T. C. Hu

-Te Chiang Hu (胡德强, 1930–2021) was a Taiwanese-American computer scientist and operations researcher known for his work in the design and analysis of algorithms.
+Te Chiang Hu (胡德强, 1930–2021) was a Chinese-American computer scientist and operations researcher known for his work in the design and analysis of algorithms.
 His contributions to network flow problems included the representation of all pairwise flows using the Gomory–Hu tree, the formulation of the multi-commodity flow problem, and a textbook on flow problems.
 He also published highly cited algorithms for scheduling tree-structured tasks, the widest path problem, optimal binary search trees, linear layouts of trees and graphs, minimum routing cost spanning trees, and the matrix chain multiplication problem.

 Early life and education

-Hu's family came from Zhejiang.
-Hu was born in 1930 in Beijing, and moved to Taiwan in the late 1940s as part of the retreat of the Republic of China to Taiwan following the defeat of the Kuomintang in the Chinese Civil War.
+Hu's family came from Zhejiang province, China but Hu was born in Beijing in 1930 and lived under the Japanese occupation during the Second World War.
+Later, he moved to Taiwan in the late 1940s as part of the retreat of the Republic of China to Taiwan following the defeat of the Kuomintang in the Chinese Civil War.
 He studied engineering at National Taiwan University, graduating with a bachelor's degree in 1953.
 He moved to the United States for graduate study, first earning a master's degree in 1956 at the University of Illinois Urbana-Champaign, and then completing a Ph.D. in 1960 at Brown University.
 His doctoral dissertation, Optimum design for structures of perfectly-plastic materials, was supervised by Richard Thorpe Shield.